 There are a few ways in which air conditioners can start a fire.
 According to the National Fire Protection Association, approximately 2,800 house fires annually are caused by ill-functioning air conditioners.
-However, the hot air from the outside unit of an AC is not likely to cause a fire in the grass.
+However, the hot air from the outside unit is unlikely to cause a fire in the grass.

 The Hot Air from an AC Unit

-It is normal for the outdoor unit of an AC to release hot air.
+It is usual for the outdoor unit of an AC to release hot air.
 This is the excess heat that has been stripped from the indoor air.
 But even though it is hot, this air will not cause a fire.
 The temperature is just around 160°F, which is still far below the flashpoint.
-Hence, it is safe to place your outdoor unit near grass and plants.
+Hence, placing your outdoor unit near grass and plants is safe.

 The Real Cause of Fire

 A properly functioning AC unit will not pose a fire threat.
-It is some sort of error in the system that may start a fire, such as:
+Instead, it is some error in the system that may start a fire, such as:

 Electrical errors are the most common reason for a house fire caused by an air conditioner.
 Fluctuating electrical flow or a power surge can trigger a short circuit, which may start a fire.

 If you are still using a fuse box, it might be time to consider switching to a circuit breaker panel.
-These are a lot safer because the switch will turn off instead of burning when a short circuit strikes.
-Use one switch for your AC unit to keep it separated from other appliances in your home.
+These are safer because the switch will turn off instead of burning when a short circuit strikes.
+Also, use one switch for your AC unit to keep it separated from other appliances in your home.

 Electrical Wire Issues

 Besides the short circuit, electrical wire issues could also cause a fire.
-It is advisable to regularly monitor all the exposed wires in your house, especially the ones connected to your AC unit.
+Therefore, it is advisable to regularly monitor all the exposed wires in your house, especially those connected to your AC unit.
 Make sure they are still in their safe states.
-It is also important to keep it away from water and flammable materials.
+It is also essential to keep it away from water and flammable materials.